 The new engine will appear in 2026 and will be paired with a six-speed manual or CVT.
 It is primarily intended for the heaviest version — the Lada Iskra SW Cross station wagon, which with the current 106-horsepower engine and CVT accelerates to 100 km/h in 13 seconds, reaching a top speed of 172 km/h.

-The installation of a 120-horsepower engine will increase the dynamics of the Iskra, making it more competitive in the compact car segment.
-AvtoVAZ has also identified the main competitors of the model, including the Chinese Changan Alsvin and BAIC U5 Plus, as well as the renamed Kia Rio under the Solaris brand.
+Installing a 120-horsepower engine will improve the Iskra's dynamics, making it more competitive in the compact car segment.
+AvtoVAZ has also identified the model's main competitors, including the Chinese Changan Alsvin and BAIC U5 Plus, as well as the rebranded Kia Rio under the Solaris brand.

 Read also: